This webpage was updated on September 24, 2024

 Once-Through Cooling Interim Mitigation Program

 Future funding solicitations will be announced on this website and through our email announcements.
-Click here if you would like to receive OPC emails.
-Please check back regularly for updates.
+Sign up to receive OPC emails.

 Once-Through Cooling Interim Mitigation Program (Program) funds can be distributed through two funding mechanisms: 1) a competitive award program, and 2) discretionary awards, including but not limited to interagency contracts and other projects addressing timely or emerging problems.
 The Program’s Award Guidelines establish the high-level process and criteria that OPC will use to solicit competitive applications, evaluate and select proposals, and distribute awards.
 As Program priorities and the amount of interim mitigation funds received may change from year to year, the competitive solicitation released each year will provide more specific details on the types of projects OPC is soliciting and the amount of funding available.
 Program priorities are defined in Section 1.2.